Waris (serial)

 Waris (وارث) is a Pakistani television drama serial created by PTV, written by Amjad Islam Amjad, directed by Ghazanfer Ali and Nusrat Thakur.

-The first episode was aired from PTV-Lahore on Saturday 29 December 1979 and the last on 22 March 1980 and was an acclaimed mega hit.
-The show had 13 episodes, which is a traditional PTV drama serial format; with each episode almost one hour long.
+The first episode was aired from PTV Lahore on Saturday 29 December 1979 and the last on 22 March 1980 and was an acclaimed mega hit.
+The show had 13 episodes, each almost one-hour long.

 Plot

-A Pakistani feudal lord (zamindar), Chaudhry Hashmat rules his fiefdom, Sikandarpur with an iron grip.
-Along with his son Chaudhry Yaqub and two grandsons Chaudhry Anwar Ali and Chaudhry Niaz Ali (sons of his deceased son, Chaudhry Ghulam Ali), he struggles to hold on to his land, (Sikanderpur) which is the proposed site for a dam.
+A Punjabi feudal (zamindar), Chaudhry Hashmat rules his fiefdom, Sikandarpur, with an iron grip.
+Along with his son Chaudhry Yaqub and two grandsons Chaudhry Anwar Ali and Chaudhry Niaz Ali (sons of his deceased son, Chaudhry Ghulam Ali), he struggles to hold on to Sikanderpur, which is the proposed site for a dam.

 The two grandsons are constantly at loggerheads.
 The younger one, Chaudhry Anwar Ali is a prodigal scion of a feudal family.
 He is also ruthless, like his grandfather, Chaudhry Hashmat.
 The older one, Chaudhry Niaz Ali wishes to escape to the big city, Lahore, but is trapped in the feudal web.

 There is vicious intra-family feudal politics at play.
-Chaudhry Yaqub is eyeing the entire estate of his father Chaudhry Hashmat by attempting to pit Chaudhry Anwar Ali against his older brother Chaudhry Niaz Ali.
-His machinations are carried out by Mauladad, who is an employee of Chaudhry Anwar Ali.
-Mauladad is a tough, wily guy employed by Chaudhry Anwar Ali to carry out hit-jobs, abductions, etc.
+Chaudhry Yaqub is eyeing the entire estate of his father Chaudhry Hashmat by attempting to pit Chaudhry Anwar against his older brother Chaudhry Niaz.
+His machinations are carried out by Mauladad, who is an employee of Chaudhry Anwar.
+Mauladad is a tough, wily guy employed by Chaudhry Anwar to carry out hit-jobs, abductions, etc.

-Fateh Sher is an unknown guy, his identity will reveal at climax.
+Fateh Sher is an unknown guy, his true identity is revealed as the drama reaches its climax.
 Fateh Sher fled to Sikandarpur with his wife Zohra.
 Zohra was originally engaged to the older nephew of the Chaudhry of Ahmadpur, Hayat Muhammad.
 Another lead character, Dilawar is the younger nephew of Hayat Muhammad.
-Zohra's marriage with Fateh Sher causes strife in the village and they have to run for their lives.
+Zohra's marriage with Fateh Sher causes strife in the village and they had to run for their lives.
 After moving to Sikandarpur, they start a new life and Fateh Sher assumes a new identity.